Doncaster: Racecourse

 From around the 16th century, Doncaster embraced the wealthy stagecoach trade.
 This led to horse breeding in Doncaster, which in turn led to the start of horseraces there.
 The earliest important race in Doncaster's history was the Doncaster Gold Cup, first run over Cantley Common in 1766.
 The Doncaster Cup is the oldest continuing regulated horserace in the world.

 Rugby football

-Founded in 1951, Doncaster (formerly known as Doncaster Dragons RLFC and Doncaster Lakers) have played consistently in rugby league's National League One and its successor the RFL Championship, with its home at the Keepmoat Stadium.
+Founded in 1951, Doncaster (formerly known as Doncaster Dragons RLFC and Doncaster Lakers) have played consistently in rugby league's National League One and its successor the RFL Championship, with its home at the Eco-Power Stadium.

 Doncaster Knights currently play in rugby union's RFU Championship, with their home at Castle Park.

 Football

+Doncaster's only fully professional football club, Doncaster Rovers, play at the Eco-Power Stadium.
+The city is also home to a number of non-league clubs, playing at smaller grounds based in the various suburbs.
+Clubs in the city are usually affiliated to the Sheffield and Hallamshire FA.

-Doncaster Rovers F.C., and one of the most successful women's football clubs in the country, Doncaster Rovers Belles, play at the Keepmoat Stadium.
-It is also the home of the British professional wrestling promotion One Pro Wrestling.
+Doncaster is also home to one of England's most successful and historic women's clubs, Doncaster Rovers Belles, who play fixtures between the Eco-Power Stadium and Chesterfield Poultry Stadium.
+The club had, until recent years, a long tradition of providing England internationals and was a founder member of the FA WSL.

+Doncaster also played host to England's women for their multi-record breaking 20–0 win over Latvia in a European qualifier for the 2023 FIFA Women's World Cup.